gene-git/wg-client/README.rst

 Now if user listed in wg-quick is also a member of *wheel* group, since wg-quick is first and wheel is second (files are treated in lexical order) the *wheel* one will prevail and user will be prompted for a password when running *sudo /usr/bin/wg-quick*.
 Not what we want.
-To fix this I use numbers ahead of the sudoers filenames.
+To fix this use numbers to prefix the sudoers filenames.
 So in this example it would be:

 .. code-block:: bash

-   /etc/sudoers.d/001-wheel
+   /etc/sudoers.d/010-wheel
    /etc/sudoers.d/100-wg-client

 thereby ensuring that wg-client entries follow the wheel ones.